Tom Sykes: 2008–2021

 On the final weekend of the 2010 World Superbike Championship season, Sykes confirmed that he had signed a one-year contract with Kawasaki that would see him ride in the 2011 Superbike World Championship season.

-Sykes crashed in the chicane at Donington Park shortly after he passed an Aprilia and moved up to 4th place and he was taken out of the race while his teammates managed mid-placings.
-He finished close to last in race 2, but Lascorz made 6th.
+Sykes crashed in the chicane at Donington Park shortly after he passed an Aprilia and moved up to fourth place and he was taken out of the race while his teammates managed mid-placings.
+He finished close to last in race 2, but Lascorz made sixth.
 In the following race at the Nürburgring however, he gained his first victory in Race 2.

 In the following season, Sykes became runner-up, missing the title only by half a point against Max Biaggi.

 Sykes was crowned the 2013 World Superbike Champion after securing the third-place finish he needed to secure a popular title victory at Jerez, while Eugene Laverty took a dramatic last corner victory over Marco Melandri.

 On 21 June 2014, Sykes captured his 21st career Superpole at Italy's Misano World Circuit for round seven of the series.

 By the end of the 2018 season, Sykes and the Kawasaki Racing Team mutually agreed to end their sporting relationship.

 Return (2023)

 After a year of absence, Sykes signed a contract with Puccetti Kawasaki Racing.
-He will compete at Superbike World Championship in 2023.
+He would compete at Superbike World Championship in 2023.